Serena Williams: 2004–2007: Injuries and comeback

 After eight months away from tennis, Williams began her comeback at the NASDAQ-100 Open in March 2004, where she won the title for the third consecutive year.
 Although ranked No.7, Williams was seeded second at the French Open, where she lost to Capriati in the quarterfinals.
 A few weeks later, Williams was seeded first at Wimbledon, even though her ranking had dropped to No.10.
-She won six matches en route to the final, where Maria Sharapova defeated her.
-The loss caused her to drop out of the top 10 for the first time since 1999.
-Later that summer, Williams reached her third final of the year at the JPMorgan Chase Open in Los Angeles, where she lost to Lindsay Davenport.
+She was defeated in the final by Maria Sharapova.
+The loss caused her to drop below No.10 for the first time since 1999.

 Williams was seeded third at the 2004 US Open, where she faced Capriati in the quarterfinals.
 During the match, umpire Mariana Alves made a call that favored Capriati, but subsequent video review showed that her call was incorrect.
 Williams argued with Alves over several other calls during the match, which Capriati eventually won.
 Williams acknowledged that her loss was primarily due to her 57 unforced errors, but she nevertheless felt "cheated" and accused Alves of temporary insanity.
 The controversy renewed calls for, and was widely given credit for, the adoption of new technology such as the MacCAM and Hawk-Eye systems.

-Williams won her second title of the year at the China Open in September, defeating US Open champion Svetlana Kuznetsova in the final.
-Williams's successful season allowed her to qualify for the Tour Championships, held again in Los Angeles.
-She lost to Sharapova in the final, where she suffered an abdominal injury.
+Williams won her second title of the year at the China Open in September, defeating Svetlana Kuznetsova in the final.
+At the Tour Championships in Los Angeles, Williams suffered an abdominal injury in the finals, where she lost to Sharapova.
 Williams finished 2004 ranked No.7, but did not win a Grand Slam singles tournament for the first season since 2001.